Derivation of the nonlocal collision term in the relativistic Boltzmann equation for massive spin-1/2 particles from quantum field theory: Quantum transport equations

 \section{Quantum transport equations}

 We start from the Wigner function for spin-1/2 particles defined as \cite{DeGroot:1980dk,Heinz:1983nx,Vasak:1987um},

-with $x_{1,2}=x \pm y/2$ and $\psi (x),\, \bar{\psi}(x)$ being Dirac spinor fields.
-In our previous work~\cite{Weickgenannt:2019dks} [see also related work in Refs.~\cite{Fang:2016vpj,Florkowski:2018ahw,Gao:2019znl,Hattori:2019ahi,Wang:2019moi,Liu:2020flb,Manuel:2021oah}] we derived general solutions of the equations of motion for the Wigner function in the free-streaming limit.
+with $x_{1,2}=x \pm y/2$ and $\psi (x),\, \bar{\psi}(x)$ being Dirac spinor fields. {Here $\langle:\, :\rangle$ denotes the normal-ordered ensemble average.} In our previous work~\cite{Weickgenannt:2019dks} [see also related work in Refs.~\cite{Fang:2016vpj,Florkowski:2018ahw,Gao:2019znl,Hattori:2019ahi,Wang:2019moi,Liu:2020flb,Manuel:2021oah}] we derived general solutions of the equations of motion for the Wigner function in the free-streaming limit.
 Here we extend this idea by including collisions and thus account for the effect of interactions.
 The Lagrangian for Dirac fields used in this paper is of the form